TedHusted/awake/awake.md/awake.md

 The first developer presses a remote control.
 Click.
 A screen on an adjacent wall advances.

-“The code ran perfectly for three minutes and 14 seconds.
+“The code ran perfectly for three minutes and 14 seconds before it froze.
 We tried again.
 Six minutes in — crash.”
 The developer raises his hands for effect.

 “There were another 98 trials of various durations.
 The longest running trial was forty-two minutes.”